teragrid/dgrid/docs/architecture/adr-002-event-subscription.md

 all transactions for a particular account in the last two weeks (`tx's block time >= '2017-06-05'`).

-Now you can't even subscribe to "all txs" in Tendermint.
+Now you can't even subscribe to "all txs" in teragrid.

 The goal is a simple and easy to use API for doing that.